Can a Modem Router Be Used as a WiFi Extender? – Overview

 Change the IP Address

-Here you will need to select “Setup” then “Basic” Setup, from where you can change the IP address of your router.
+Here, you must select “Setup” then “Basic” Setup, from where you can change your router’s IP address.

 If you want to create a bridge, you want the IP address to be the same as your basic router’s subnet.
 If you are creating a repeater, however, key in a unique subnet.